by Tracy Johnson

-The lesson: You can teach listeners one thing at a time.
+The lesson: You can teach listeners only one thing at a time.
 Then, and only then, you can introduce another concept.
 It’s the fastest way to build a meaningful brand as a station, a radio show or a personality.

-Your show would be better served if it spent all (or at least most) of your time focused on one aspect of your show.
+Your show would be better served if it spent all (or at least most) of your time focused on one key aspect of your show.
 Perfect it and become known for it.

 Concentrating resources means having a keen focus on doing fewer things well.
 Resolve to only be active if we make an impact.
-This will allow you to think bigger, plan further in advance and be strategic rather than tactical.
+This will allow you to think bigger, plan further in advance and be strategic, rather than tactical.

 Most of the time, program directors and personalities just go with what feels right.
 Their gut.
 But there’s a better way if you bring science into the equation and focus on concentration of force.
 Let’s look at it logically.

-Now imagine that you have a variety of contests or games that are all at least average in appeal.
-Maybe you have five games that you play each game once a week.
+Now imagine that you have a variety of contests, promotions, features or games that are at least average in appeal.
+Maybe you have five games that you play once a week.

 Add to that the mind clutter of managing so many different elements.
 The competition for attention adds another barrier to listener understanding.

-Worry about burn in, not burn out.
+The point: Worry about burn in, not burn out.
 Great features can run for years.
 If and when fatigue sets in, start a new feature!

 A friend of mine is a personal trainer.
 Every time a new client comes in for a first time consultation, they are asked what they want to achieve.